-PonyPals™ is a new children's program developed by a retired Principal of 5 grade schools and more than 30 years in education.
+PonyPals™ is a children's program developed by a retired Principal of 5 grade schools and more than 30 years in education.
 Working with local school districts to gain their objectives and model our program to support those objectives, the PonyPals™ program is for groups of children ages 6-12.
-The program will be offered in four different "camp" sessions with each educational session focusing on core skills of competency as well as offering craft fun.
+Each Camp will be four days learning about horse behavior, how to care for a horse as well as hands on interaction with our team of ponies as well as crafts and games.
 Horses teach critical traits including Compassion, Self-Control, and Confidence and are masters of connections.
 Children learn about horses, horse care and responsibilities in a fun, hands-on environment.
 More importantly, children learn about Volunteerism and Responsibility.
 Lifelong lessons that will help them succeed in school and life.

 Trust&Release is an equine experience program provided to those affected by trauma.
 Specifically developed for Active Duty, Veterans, (including families), First Responders, and Battered Women groups.
 The Rescue provides a safe environment where participants can experience an equine behavior modality to break down barriers they may harbor.
 By engaging with the horses, one-on-one, participants and their families increase their coping strategies, interpersonal skills, and mindfulness, as well as self-confidence and leadership.